How buying a Tesla can save you tax!

 It’s not all bad, if you do lease the car you will be able to claim back 50% of the VAT if it is for business use.

 Benefit in kind

 Assuming the car is for personal use you will need to pay benefit in kind.
-This is additional tax you pay in behalf of the employee for benefits from the company.
+This is an additional tax you pay on behalf of the employee for benefits from the company.
 The rate isn’t great at the moment.
 You would pay tax on 13% of the value of the Tesla for year 2018/2019.
 It is 16% in 2019/2020.
 However, it drops all the way down to 2% in 2020/2021.
-It is swings and round about though as from 31 March 2021 you won’t be able to claim the 100% First Year Allowance of the car.
+It swings about though as from 31 March 2021 you won’t be able to claim the 100% First Year Allowance of the car.

 The BIK in the next three years on a 20% tax rate would be £2,080 year one, £2,560 year two, and £320 year three.

 We are happy to give you a free consultation where we can review your finances and company cars for your business.
 Contact us on 01615092152 or firstname.lastname@example.org for more details.